 Because the corner where the deck lies is not quite square, I decided the best way to lay the deck boards was diagonally, thereby hiding the fact that the shape is ever-so-slightly not rectangular.
 It’s all square at the front edge, where it matters, but the back sort of sits at a constant distance from the fence, and the fence corner is not square at all.
 I decided to further hide the acute nature of the corner by building some “sticky-outey-bits” to put plant pots on.
 They distract the eye.

-It proved to be a little easier to do than I was expecting, although I did do most of the work in the summer of 2017 and then couldn’t decide how to finish off around the front edges, so I left that bit.
-I eventually found some nice slate coping stones that I used to form a sharp edge, and then filled the remaining gaps with cobbles.
-It all worked out quite nice, I thought.
+It proved to be a little easier to do than I was expecting once the base was down.
+I did most of the work in the summer of 2017 but then couldn’t decide how to finish off around the front edges, so I left that bit.
+I eventually found some slate coping stones that I used to form a sharp edge, and then filled the remaining gaps with cobbles.
+It all worked out quite nicely, I thought.